Disclaimer

 Bernese Mountain Dogs’ Pros and Cons

-Bernese mountain dogs are known as the Berners worldwide.
-Having a Swiss origin, Bernese dogs were traditionally used by farmers to pull heavy carts, protect families, and watch after the kettle.
+Bernese Mountain Dogs are known as the Berners worldwide.
+Having Swiss origin, farmers traditionally used Bernese dogs to pull heavy carts, protect families, and watch after the kettle.

-Bernese dogs possess remarkable strength and can pull up approximately 1000 pounds which makes up to 10 times their original weight.
+Bernese dogs possess remarkable strength and can pull up approximately 1000 pounds, up to 10 times their original weight.
 There used to be karting competitions between Bernese mountain dogs in the suburbs.

-Villagers used them to pull carts from one area to another as well, but they started to become extinct around the 20th century when other means of transportation came to be accessible.
+Villagers used them to pull carts from one area to another, but they started to become extinct around the 20th century when other means of transportation became accessible.

 The Bernese Mountain Dog is among the four types of Swiss Mountain dogs but is the only one with a silky, long coat.
 He thrives in the cold, mountainous weather where he comes from and was originally named after the Canton of Bern.

 Dating back to the Canton of Bern, Bernese is one of the four Swiss Mountain dogs with long hair.
-The distinctive feature of Bernese mountain dogs is their tri-coloured thick coat with an upper layer of long hair and an under layer of thin hair.
-Their double-layered coat makes them more suitable for areas that are cold, and Bernese cannot do well in a warmer climate.
+The distinctive feature of Bernese Mountain Dogs is their tri-colored thick coat with an upper layer of long hair and an under layer of thin hair.
+Their double-layered coat makes them more suitable for cold areas, and Bernese cannot do well in a warmer climate.

 Beneath the beautiful tri-colored coat, Bernese mountain dogs have well-built, athletic bodies due to their history of being hardworking and versatile farmland dogs.
 They have very expressive and alluring wide eyes with overall innocent-looking toy-like attractive features.
-They are the most common dog faces to represent the dog family in the form of pictures in children’s books or as doggie toys.
+They are the most common dog faces representing the dog family in pictures in children’s books or as doggie toys.

-His tri-colours are white, rust and black, like other Swiss dogs.
-He needs a fair amount of exercise and, because he sheds, he also needs regular brushing.
+Like other Swiss dogs, his tri-colors are white, rust, and black.
+He needs a fair amount of exercise, and he also needs regular brushing because he sheds.
 As an easy-going, calm dog, he’s very good for families as he feels the strong urge to be with people and is happiest that way.
 He stands 23 – 27.5 inches high.

-Note: Bernese mountain dogs are intelligent, but their physical and mental progression is relatively slower than other breeds, so you will have to consider the fact that the puppyish attitude of your Berner is going to be there for quite a while.
+Note: Bernese mountain dogs are intelligent, but their physical and mental progression is relatively slower than other breeds, so you must consider that your Bernese Mountain Dog’s puppyish attitude will be there for quite a while.

 Wonderful Family Dog Breed

-They are careful around children, helpful around aged, and alluringly playful around adults, so having a Berner in your house is like 24/7 entertainment and companionship.
+They are careful around children, helpful around aged, and alluringly playful around adults, so having a Bernese Mountain Dog in your house is like 24/7 entertainment and companionship.

-If the term people pleasing had a face, it would be of a Bernese mountain dog.
-These goofy Furballs want to be around the crowd all the time, and they are on their toes to please their masters.
+If the term people pleasing had a face, it would be of a Bernese Mountain Dog.
+These goofy Furballs want to be around the crowd all the time and are on their toes to please their masters.

-The downside of having to rear a Bernese is that it comes with heartbreak.
-The lifespan of Bernese mountain dogs is very short, and they only live for a maximum of seven to ten years.
+The downside of having to rear a Bernese Mountain Dog is that it comes with heartbreak.
+The lifespan of Bernese Mountain Dogs is very short, and they only live for a maximum of seven to ten years.
 Of course, losing a dog who is so sweet and loyal is not easy for the owner, and their heartaches for days after.

-Even if a Berner has an overall good health profile, they are not able to make it more than ten years, for that is the limit of their life expectancy.
-Most owners reported that they are not able to recover from the trauma of losing their lovely pet because Bernese are too sweet to lose.
+Even if a Berner has an overall good health profile, they cannot make it more than ten years, for that is the limit of their life expectancy.
+Most owners reported that they cannot recover from the trauma of losing their lovely pet because Bernese is too sweet to lose.

 Bernese Mountain Dogs’ Pros and Cons